databio/markmeld/docs/basic_config.md

         some_text_data: some_text.md
 ```

-## Root config file variables

 The configuration file must define a `targets` block.
 This block contains a series of named targets, in the example, `target1` is the only target defined in this configuration file.

-The configurable attributes are:

-- `version`: Should be "1" for the version 1 of the markmeld configuration specification.
-- `targets`: a list of targets (outputs) to build.
-Each target can contain the other configurable attributes.
-- `target_factories`: a list of target factories
-- `imports`: A list of markmeld configuration files imported by the current file.
-- `imports_relative`: Exactly like `imports`, but the imported targets will be built relative to the importing file.
+Under the target, you can define variables, which are then available for your command.
+In this example, the command uses `{latex_template}` and `{output_file}`, which are defined as variables under the target.
+The command listed here turns out to be markmeld's default command, so in this case it could be omitted.
+The `jinja_template` is a special variable that specifies the path to the jinja template that markmeld will use to render the output.

+Finally, there's the `data` block, which is where the input content is specified.

 ## The targets section